MaverickMX/miniLinter/README.md

     + For the overused words, remove it every other time it appears.
     + Write a function that finds the word that appears the greatest number of times.
     + Replaced overused words with something else.

+### Sources

+This is a project from my online course codecademy.com